eclipse-sumo/sumo/docs/web/docs/sumo-gui.md

   - *Draw with constant size when zoomed out*: Automatically increase the drawing size when zooming out to keep the visual size constant.
-- Name options
+- id options
-  - *Show name*: Disable drawing of object IDs
+  - *Show id*: Enable drawing of object IDs
+  - *constant text size*: toggle whether the visual text size will stay constant when zooming
-  - *Size*: Size of the drawn ID (visual size will stay constant when zooming)
+  - *Size*: Size of the drawn ID
   - *Color*: Color of drawn ID
+  - *Background*: Background color of drawn ID
+  - *Show name*: Show optional name (either using the 'name' attribute or 'name' `<param>`)
 - Coloring options: Color by some attribute and change the color value/range
-  - Show color value: show the numerical value that is used for coloring
+  - Show color value: show the numerical value that is used for coloring (text configuration obtions as for the id)

 ## Vehicle Visualisation Settings